OpenAI's AgentKit: Late to the Agent Party or Strategic Masterstroke?

 Three things had to be true at once for this to be good timing rather than late timing, and in 2025 they finally were.

 Enterprises got past pilots.
-The pilot-to-production crossing for enterprise software runs 6-8 months.
+The pilot-to-production crossing runs 6-8 months.
 Companies that started agent pilots in early 2024 are now standing at exactly the platform-decision moment AgentKit is built to win.

 The boring parts matured.
-Evaluation frameworks, governance tooling, security standards — the unglamorous scaffolding — moved from experimental to dependable.
-Trace grading, performance datasets, automated optimization: the very pieces I had to build myself for Gluon are now stable enough to ship as a product.
-You couldn't have shipped AgentKit credibly in 2023 because the ground it stands on didn't exist yet.
+Evaluation frameworks, governance tooling, security standards moved from experimental to dependable.
+Trace grading, performance datasets, automated optimization — the very pieces I had to build myself for Gluon — are now stable enough to ship as a product.
+You couldn't have shipped AgentKit credibly in 2023; the ground it stands on didn't exist yet.

-The market is expanding, not just growing.
-Going from $7 billion to $93 billion isn't a bigger version of the same thing.
+The market is expanding, not just growing. $7 billion to $93 billion isn't a bigger version of the same thing.
 Industry observers call 2025 a "critical inflection point where agentic systems can finally move from pilot to production with confidence."
-That's agents crossing from a developer toy into business-critical infrastructure — which is a different, larger buyer.
+Agents crossing from developer toy into business-critical infrastructure — a different, larger buyer.

 What it won't do for me